zanata/zanata-platform/docs/user-guide/glossary/insert-term.md

 <figure>
 ![new term](/images/glossary-new-term.png)
 </figure>
 1. A window will popup, fill in term, part of speech and description of the new term.
+For info on these fields, see [fields in CSV](upload-glossaries/#csv-comma-separated-value-utf-8-format)
 <figure>
 ![new term modal](/images/glossary-new-term-modal.png)
 </figure>
-1. Click save button to save your changes.
+1. To save your changes, click the save button.